 The serving sizes for some of the shakes are between 8 and 12 ounces.
 You may not be able to drink that amount right away.
-Consider dividing and chilling part for a later snack.
+Consider dividing and chilling part for later.
 Consume within 24 hours.
 Mixed protein drinks must be kept refrigerated.